Free

 Total $

-*Hint: To find the filing fee and annual or biennial fee for establishing a business structure, start with your state’s business entity registration office (usually the Office of the Secretary of State).
+*Hint: To find the application fee and annual fee for establishing a business structure, start with your state’s business entity registration office.

-Time is also required to maintain an additional business structure.
-In the same way that you want to keep your personal accounts and affairs separate from your business, you will want to have separate books, bank accounts, and governance documents for each of your businesses.
+You also need to consider the amount of time that is necessary to maintain an additional business structure.
+In the same way that you want to keep your personal accounts and affairs separate from your business accounts, you will want to have separate books, bank accounts, and governance documents for each of your businesses.
 Setting up and maintaining these systems may require significant time and effort.

 Consider Alternatives

 If you are wary of the costs associated with a new business structure, take a moment to consider some alternatives.
-The fact that you sought out this workbook means that you are making changes to your business that necessitate corresponding changes to your legal resilience.
+The fact that you sought out this worksheet means that you are making changes to your business that will necessitate corresponding changes to your legal resilience.
 But forming an additional business structure may not be the necessary change!
-There are two main things you can do to move forward with your business’s growth and strengthen your legal resilience without forming an additional entity:
+There are two main things you can do to move forward with your business’s growth and strengthen your legal resilience without forming an additional entity.

-Any changes to your operation begs a look at your insurance policy.
-New ventures like tours, workshops, or processing likely won’t be covered by a typical farm insurance policy.
+1. Update your insurance.
+Any changes to your operation should cause you to look at your insurance policy.
+New ventures like tours, workshops, or processing won’t be covered by a typical farm insurance policy.
 Getting a clear understanding of what you need coverage for with your new business venture will go a long way in strengthening your legal resilience.
-You can read more about risks you might need coverage for in our guide, Managing Farm Risks with Insurance
+You can read more about insurance coverage of specific risks in our guide, Managing Farm Risks with Insurance.

-It is also very possible that changes or additions to your current governance document could create the structural efficiency you might need without having to form an additional entity.
+2. Update your governance document.
+It is also very possible that changes or additions to your current governance document could create the structural efficiency you might need without having to form an entire additional entity.
 It is possible to create a separate class of members or shareholders, with their own procedural rules, that are only relative to the new business structure.
 To learn more about updating your governance document, check out our Farmers’ Workbook for Creating a Governance Document.

 Dig Deeper